KarelZe/thesis/references/obsidian/📑notes/🧭Random Feature Permutation notes.md

 > 📑“The model size (number of parameters) can provide a first intuition of the interpretability of the models.
 Therefore, we provide a size comparison of deep learning models in Fig. 5.
 Admittedly, explanations can be provided in very different forms, which may each have their own use-cases.
 Hence, we can only compare explanations that have a common form.
 In this work, we chose feature attributions as the explanation format because they are the prevalent form of post-hoc explainability for the models considered in this work.” ([[@borisovDeepNeuralNetworks2022]], p.
 13)

 > 📑 Many model-agnostic machine learning (ML) interpretation methods (see Molnar (2019); Guidotti et al. (2018) for an overview) are based on making predictions on perturbed input features, such as permutations of features.
 The partial dependence plot (PDP) (Friedman et al., 1991) visualizes how changing a feature affects the prediction on average.
 The permutation feature importance (PFI) (Breiman, 2001; Fisher et al., 2019) quantifies the importance of a feature as the reduction in model performance after permuting a feature.
 PDP and PFI change feature values without conditioning on the remaining features (https://arxiv.org/pdf/2006.04628.pdf)

+> Permutation methods are some of the oldest, most popular, and computationally convenient means of understanding complex learning algorithms.
+In this paper, we will focus primarily on three commonly used techniques: [[@hookerUnrestrictedPermutationForces2021]]

+“Post-hoc interpretability presents a distinct approach to extracting information from learned models.
+While posthoc interpretations often do not elucidate precisely how a model works, they may nonetheless confer useful information for practitioners and end users of machine learning.” ([[@liptonMythosModelInterpretability2017]] 4).

+It connotes some sense of understanding the mechanism by which the model works. ([[@liptonMythosModelInterpretability2017]] 5).

 A class of approaches, suitable for studying the data (better model-agnostic techniques) are based on random feature permutation.
 We study permutation feature importance / partial feature importance in detail.